Record-dependent measures on the symmetric groups: Record-dependent measures and orders on

 The convex set $\mathcal M_R(\O)$ is a projective limit of the finite-dimensional simplices $\mathcal M_R(\Sym_n)$.
-By the general theory (see e.g. \cite{Goodearl}) $\mathcal M_R(\O)$ is a Choquet simplex, i.e. a convex compact set with the property of uniqueness of representation of the generic point as a convex mixture over the set of extreme elements ${\rm ext} \,\mathcal M_R(\O)$.
-In view of the property it is important to determine the extremes.
+By the general theory (see e.g. \cite{Goodearl}) $\mathcal M_R(\O)$ is a Choquet simplex, i.e. a convex compact set with the property of uniqueness of the representation of a generic point as a convex mixture of the elements of ${\rm ext} \,\mathcal M_R(\O)$.
+In view of this property it is important to determine the set of extreme RD-measures ${\rm ext} \,\mathcal M_R(\O)$.